 Well it’s late winter in New England and I am thinking about finally having a “real” garden this year.
 We don’t have good soil in the back, it’s pretty sandy, so I am going to try raised garden beds.
-I do not have a green thumb so I really need as much help as I can get, and that involves a detailed spring garden planner, so I know what to plant and when.
+I do not have a green thumb so I really need as many home and gardening tips as I can get, and that involves a detailed spring garden planner, so I know what to plant and when.

 Garden Planner: Spring Planting Guide